sidoh/ha_gateway/README.md

       host: ledenet1
 ```

-This configures ha_gateway to respond to `POST /lights/leds`.
+This configures ha_gateway to respond to `PUT /lights/leds`.
 Parameters are documented in a later section.

 Please see [this blog post](http://blog.christophermullins.net/2015/10/17/cheap-alternative-to-phillips-hue-led-strip/) for more details on the overall setup.